makerbot/u-boot/README.markdown

     setenv tftpblocksize 1400
     boot

-The "tftpblocksize" parameter reduces the size of the TFTP packets; the default may sometimes be larger than the MTU your network can handle.
+The 'tftpblocksize' parameter reduces the size of the TFTP packets; the default may sometimes be larger than the MTU your network can handle.
 We've set it to a more conservative value above.